louisdorard/full-stack-ml/README.md

 Notebooks on Gradient provide an interesting way to get started faster with ML development, or when you don't want to have to install anything on your machine.

-* When we add you to our team workspace, you'll have access to our data storage, where the necessary data files have already been copied.
+* When we add you to our team workspace, you'll have access to our data storage (mapped to `/storage/data/`), where the necessary data files have already been copied.
 But if you want to start using some of the notebooks here in the meantime, you'll need to use your Private Workspace and to [download that data](#download-data).
 * You'll need to start by creating a Notebook and setting environment variables:
   * Click on _Create Notebook_ at https://www.paperspace.com/console/notebooks
     * In "01.
 Choose Container":